rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 # Component Runtime Execution Requirements

-Once the application is activated, it initialize the TVSettings HAL APIS with picture quality modes for specific platforms and initiates communication with Picture Quality drivers.
+Once the application is activated, it initializes the TVSettings HAL APIs with picture quality modes for specific platforms and initiates communication with Picture Quality drivers.
-SOC is responsible for handling the PQ settings at the end device as per the request from application via TV Settings HAL.
+SOC is responsible for handling the PQ settings as per the request from caller via TV Settings HAL.

 ## Initialization and Startup

-TvSettings HAL API will be initialized by ControlSettings Thunder plugin.
+ 1. The specification of the TV Picure configuration will be defined in a config file which decides supported formats, picture modes, dimming modes, dvModes, HDRModes, HLGModes, resolution etc.
- 1. TV Settings HAL initialized by Control Setting plugin via tvInit().
+ 2. TV Settings HAL gets initialized by tvInit() API, which should initialize the parameters in the above config file aswell.
- 2. The TV Settings HAL get/set methods which will be used by Control Setting plugin to set/get/reset induvidual PQ params.
+ 3. The TV Settings HAL get/set methods will be used by caller to set/get/reset individual PQ params.
- 3. The file /etc/tv/allmodes.conf decides the supported formats, picture modes, dimming modes,dvModes,HDRModes,HLGModes, resolution etc.,
- 4. ALS thread using tvsettings-hal to setBacklight() based on room light level.
- 5. Other Picture Quality parameters such as Brightness, Contrast, Hue, ColorTemp, RGB Gain values etc., for different Picture Quality modes can be configured using the TV Setting HAL get/set API's.
- 6. TV Settings HAL instance can be terminated using tvTerm().
+ 5. TV Settings HAL instance can be terminated using tvTerm().

 ## Threading Model

-TV Setting HAL is allowed to create threads and its thread safe.
+TV Setting HAL is thread safe.

 ## Process Model